gregoryguillou/terraform-api/README.md

 # Lineup

-`Lineup` allows to provision/unprovision environments from a simple command.
-That is a Web API that triggers Terraform commands on a server.
+Think about `Lineup` like your terraform project managed by a server.
+You would provision/unprovision environments from a simple command or from a REST API.
 It can be used:

-- to start and stop environments on-demand.
+- to create and destroy environments on-demand.
 As a developer, you will not need to configure your environment anymore, neither wait for your command to finish before you can start working again on a different branch or simply stop your laptop
 - to update environments on-demand.
-As a developer, you might need to apply some version changes
+As a developer, you might need to apply some version changes, you can just kick them off
-- to be accessible from your frontend applications.
-Grant access to your environment though self-service portals or chatbots and allow users to interact with complete systems, not just instances, from the push of a button
+- to make the infrastructure code accessible from any frontend applications.
+  You can grant access to your environment though self-service portals or via a chatbot and allow users to interact with complete systems, not just instances, from the push of a button
-- to reduce cost.
+- to **reduce cost**.
 Add time lease rules to your environments and provide centralized cleanup jobs to reduce your infrastructure needs.
   Lineup can also easily be used to track resource consumption, contact people and do more cleanup